facebook/jscodeshift/README.md

 defineInlineTest(transform, transformOptions, 'input', 'expected output', 'test name (optional)');
 ```

+An optional `testOptions` object can be passed as the last argument to select the
+parser used to run the transform, e.g. `defineInlineTest(transform, transformOptions, 'input', 'expected output', 'test name', { parser: 'tsx' })`.

 #### `defineSnapshotTest`

 Similar to `defineInlineTest` but instead of requiring an output value, it uses Jest's `toMatchSnapshot()`